steinwurf/versjon/README.rst

 .. image:: https://travis-ci.org/steinwurf/versjon.svg?branch=master
     :target: https://travis-ci.org/steinwurf/versjon

+What it is:

-A Sphinx extension and tool for linking muiltiple versions of your project's documentation (without the need for special services such as readthedocs.org).
+* A tool for linking muiltiple versions of your project's Sphinx documentation (without the need for special services such as readthedocs.org).

-Useful if you build and host your documentation as a static site.
+* Useful if you build and host your documentation as a static site.

+How it works:

+* ``versjon`` works by injecting some basic HTML in to the generated documentation.

 Installation
 ------------